noma4i/rails_malloc_trim/README.md

 # RailsMallocTrim

-Drop-in replacement library for RAILS app to save some memory.
+Drop-in library for RAILS app to save some memory.

 Gem will call `malloc_trim` after every GC run.
 This gem solves the problem with the minimum possible effort.
 It will check if `malloc_trim` is available and then enables trimming along with loading your Rails app